Frequently asked questions

 "Do you add a filter?"

 No. I get this question quite often from people who might be concerned about how the images will be edited.
-Filter is a basic term and while I understand the meaning of it, it is a very poor way of describing what a photographer does to the images in post processing.
+"A Filter" is a basic term and while I understand what people mean by it, it is a very poor way of describing what a photographer does to the images in post-production.

 I DO edit the images.
 Editing can include white balance, exposure balance, highlight and shadow adjustment, crop and rotation adjustments, and color correcting (color is usually corrected with skin tone in mind, not clothing or atmosphere).

 Many photographers might also make a few other adjustments for flare and personal style.
-In this case if you are not fond of a photographers personal editing style I would not hire them as you want somone who fits best with a style you like!
+In this case, if you are not fond of a photographer's personal editing style, then it is probably best that you do not hire them.
+For example, I tend to edit with true vibrant colors and high contrast!

 "How do I download my images?"

 You will receive an email from me with a link to a private online gallery with all of your finished photos in it.
-You can download entire gallery by clicking the download icon in the upper right hand corner of the gallery page, or by clicking on the images individually and clicking the download Icon on the image to download just one image.
+You can download the entire gallery by clicking the download icon in the upper right-hand corner of the gallery page, or by clicking on the images individually and clicking the download Icon on the image to download just one image at a time.

-IT IS IMPORTANT to download ALL of your images and back them up in two different places to assure they are safe.
-They will not being your gallery forever and technology has a way of breaking down when you least expect it!
-So back your images up!
+IT IS IMPORTANT to download ALL of your images and back them up in two different places to ensure they are safe.
+You will not have access to your gallery forever, and technology has a way of breaking down when you least expect it!
+So, backup your images ASAP!

 "Do you keep my Images?"